AnaStasia1331/ms1-befit/README.md

 # Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+## GitHub Pages

+I've published my website using GitHub Pages, a static site hosting service.
+To deploy a project, one should follow these steps:

+1. Log into GitHub and navigate to your repository.
+2. Find the Settings tab and click on it.
+3. Scroll down the page until you see the GitHub Pages section.
+4. In the Source sub-section choose master branch from the dropdown.
+5. Save your changes.
+After that the message should be shown 'Your site is published at (url)'.

+My project can be accessed via this link https://anastasia1331.github.io/ms1-befit/

+## Run the project locally

+Steps:

+1. Open the repository in GitHub https://github.com/AnaStasia1331/ms1-befit .
+2. Find the Code button, choose the HTTPS clone option, copy the command.
+3. Open a local directory where you want to clone the project to.
+4. Open the Git Bash terminal in that directory.
+5. Type the command 'git clone' plus the copied https url.
+6. After executing the command, the repository will be created in the local directory.

 # Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from this website [Unsplash](https://unsplash.com/s/photos/gym).

 ### Acknowledgements

-- I received inspiration for this project from X
+- Thank you to my mentor for the provided feedback and hints.